-Very recently VMware announced vCloud Air, a project to become a Public Cloud Providers with their Data Center, while maintaining its network of service provider partners
+Very recently VMware announced vCloud Air, a project to become a Public Cloud Providers with their Data Center while maintaining its network of service provider partners

-With the potential of multi-master replication and load balancing, VMware may provide in a short period a fully managed RDBMS service, accessible with a single DNSName, without any limits about computing power, with paya per use model.
+With the potential of multi-master replication and load balancing, VMware may provide in a short period a fully managed RDBMS service, accessible with a single DNSName, without any limits about computing power, with pay per use model.
 That is, they could start drawing the perfect PaaS.

-In addition, with the potential of real-time replication from MySQL or Oracle to Hadoop, MongoDb and Vertica, VMware could place interesting online services for the BigData world.
+In addition, with the potential of real-time replication from MySQL or Oracle to Hadoop, MongoDB, and Vertica, VMware could place interesting online services for the BigData world.

 In short, VMware has added enormous potential placement with this acquisition.
 I’m really curious to see how long it will take to release online something interesting and powerful.

 What Exactly Is a Cloud Architect and How Do You Become One?

 One of the buzzwords surrounding the cloud that I'm sure you've heard is "Cloud Architect."
 In this article, I will outline my understanding of what a cloud architect does and I'll analyze the skills and certifications necessary to become one.
 I will also list some of the types of jobs ...

 If you want to deliver digital services of any kind, you’ll need to estimate all types of resources, not the least of which are CPU, memory, storage, and network connectivity.
 Which resources you choose for your delivery — cloud-based or local — is up to you.
 But you’ll definitely want...